Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This can include blog posts, videos, infographics, and other types of content that educate and engage potential customers.

-16. What is affiliate marketing?
+16. What is Affiliate Marketing?

 Affiliate marketing is a type of performance-based marketing in which a business rewards affiliates for each customer or lead brought to the business through its marketing efforts.

-Affiliates promote the business’s products or services through various channels such as social media, websites, or email marketing, and are paid a commission for each successful conversion.
+Affiliates promote the business’s products or services through various channels, such as social media, websites, or email marketing, and are paid a commission for each successful conversion.

-17. What is influencer marketing?
+17. What is Influencer Marketing?

 Influencer marketing is a type of marketing that involves partnering with influential people on social media, such as bloggers, YouTubers, or Instagrammers, to promote a product or service.